How askScout turns a noisy git log into a 10-second digest

 Frequently asked questions

-On the web app, AskScout pulls commits and diffs through the GitHub API after you grant read access.
+On the web app, askScout pulls commits and diffs through the GitHub API after you grant read access.
 On the CLI, it shells out to git in your local repo to fetch the same data.
-The web app also reads pull request descriptions, linked issue bodies, ~15 lines of source code around each changed hunk (capped at 8 files per digest), and the repo's README plus one package manifest like package.json — these ground the digest in the project's actual intent and context.
+The web app also reads pull request descriptions, linked issue bodies, ~15 lines of source code around each changed hunk (capped at 8 files per digest), and the repo's README plus one package manifest like package.json.
+Those extras ground the digest in the project's actual intent and context.
 Lock files, node_modules, environment variables, secrets, and build artifacts are never read.

 How long does it take to generate a digest?

-Most digests stream in under 10 seconds end to end.
-The bottleneck is the LLM round trip; reading commits and computing structural signals (Codebase Health, Pace Check) takes well under a second on typical repos.
+Most digests stream in well under a minute end to end.
+The bottleneck is the LLM round trip.
+Reading commits and computing structural signals (Codebase Health, Pace Check) takes well under a second on typical repos.

 Open sourceRead only